necroware/gameport-adapter/README.md

 ## What is special about this one?

-There are already plenty of gameport to USB adapters for basic analog joysticks.
-But as far as I know, there are no adapters which can communicate with more sophisticated models, not to mention with digital joysticks, like Microsoft Sidewinder series.
+There are already plenty of gameport to USB adapters for basic analog joysticks and, as far as I know, there were some efforts to communicate with Sidewinder joysticks by Microsoft as well.
+But there are no universal adapter, which would work with different types of joysticks.
 This adapter implements multiple drivers for various analog and digital joysticks with an option to add more in the future.

 Features overview:
 * Support for generic analog joysticks with 2/4 buttons and 2/4 axes